Kya-Allen/Comparing-Autoeroticisms/README.md

 **Kinsey Scale:** 0 = gynesexual; 6 = androsexual; 3 = bisexual; missing data = Asexual

 **dimorphism (self-rating of physical masculinity vs femininity):** 1 = highly masculine; 7 = highly feminine

+# Appendix

+## Informed Consent Block
+Thank you for taking an interest in our survey.
+First, we'd like you to read an informed consent form.

+This study is designed to add to the body of research on the sexualities of underrepresented gender and sexual identity groups.
+Particularly on the relation between multiple constructs related to self-focus during erotic fantasies/experiences, and sex/gender.
+You will be asked to answer questions about your feelings regarding the relation between your erotic experiences, and your relationship to your body, or your conceptualization of it.

+No personal identifying information will be collected from you at any point in this survey.
+This includes your email, which may be associated with the google account you are accessing this survey on.
+Your data is entirely anonymous, and there is no way for us to find out who you are.

+I have been informed that my participation in this research is voluntary.
+I have been informed that data collected for this study will be retained by the investigators and may be shared in a de-identified form with peer-review journals, Institutional Review Boards (IRBs), and even the general public for the purpose of open-science.

+There are no known risks involved in completing the survey, and there are no tangible benefits.
+However, in completing the survey you may play a part in combating potentially harmful false narratives in the field of sexology, that disproportionately impact queer women.

+Options: "I Agree" ; "I Disagree"